-While many of GO-MAP’s events and programming are geared toward graduate students of color, they are open to all UW graduate students, faculty and staff, especially those interested in maintaining and increasing a racially diverse graduate student population.
+While GO-MAP events and programming are geared toward graduate students of color, they are open to all UW graduate students, faculty and staff, especially those interested in supporting and increasing a racially diverse graduate student population.

-Current UW graduate students who self-identified as an ethnic minority in their UW application will receive GO-MAP’s student programming information.
+Current UW graduate students who self-identified as an ethnic minority on their UW application will receive GO-MAP’s student programming information.
 New students should receive their first GO-MAP email in early September.
-If you are not on the listserv and would like to be included in the messaging, please email email@example.com.
+If you are not on the listserv and would like to be included in the messaging, please email firstname.lastname@example.org.

 GO-MAP Summer Social

-New and continuing students are invited to our Summer Social on Green Lake!
+New and continuing students are invited to our Summer Social at Green Lake!
 This is an excellent opportunity to meet new friends and collaborators, strengthen community and share a beautiful Seattle summer day!

 Getting Connected—New Student Orientation and Reception

 Through engagement with our expert panels of faculty and graduate students of color, incoming graduate students can learn tips and tricks for succeeding in their first year at the New Student Orientation, 4–7 p.m.

 GO-MAP Power Hours